husthang/opentempo-pickship/README.md

 - Duplicate item codes in inventory.
 - Weights larger than box size.

-Throwing Exception.
-Should throw exceptions that are more specialized and more informative (e.g. At what line did parsing fail?)

 For the sake of demonstration, one unit test was implemented.
 Production code should have much better test coverage as well as specialized exception classes with informative error messages.
 For example, a parsing error could result in a ParsingException specifying what line the error occurred at and what specifically was wrong, like missing an Item Code.